nickp10/mcubed-lineup-insight-data/README.md

 * `code: string` - Specifies the team abbreviation (e.g., "BOS").
 * `fullName: Team` - Specifies the full team name (e.g., "Boston Red Sox").
+* `pointsAllowedPerPosition?: PositionPoints[]` - Optionally specifies an array of [PositionPoints](#PositionPoints) representing the fantasy points allowed to a particular position.

+#### <a name="PositionPoints></a>PositionPoints
-* `oppositionRank?: Map<string, number>` - Optionally specifies a map of opposition ranks.
-For NBA, NFL, and NHL, this would be a map of defense versus position.
-The key represents the offensive position to index the map by.
-The value represents the rank the opposing team allows.
-A rank of 1 would indicate the team allows the fewest fantasy points to the opposition at that position.
-A rank of 30 (or 32 for NFL) would indicate the team allows the most fantasy points to the opposition at that position.
-For MLB, instead of basing it on offensive position, it is based on offensive handedness.
-Therefore, the defensive rank would be based on fantasy points allowed to right handers, left handers, and switch hitters.
-The key would be one of `R`, `L`, or `S`, and the value would be the corresponding rank 1-30.
+Instances of this class are associated with a [TeamInsight](#TeamInsight) and represents the number of fantasy points allowed to the opposing position.
+For MLB, instead of basing it on the opposing position, it is based on the opposing hitters' handedness.
+Therefore, the position would be one of `R` (right handers), `L` (left handers), or `S` (switch hitters).

+* `position: string` - Specifies the position the points were allowed to (e.g., "QB", "RB", "PG", "SF").
+For MLB, specifies the handedness of the hitters the points were allowed to (e.g., "R", "L", "S").
+* `points: number` - Specifies the number of fantasy points allowed to the position.

 #### <a name="ContestType"></a>ContestType
 Defines an enumerated list of valid contest types.
 A contest type represents a DFS site.